RingBDStack/RGMIL/README.md

 # RGMIL
-Code for "Reinforced GNNs for Multiple Instance Learning"
+Code and data for "Reinforced GNNs for Multiple Instance Learning"